Ice Cream

 • Vanilla, maybe

-• You really don't need any sweetener
+• You really won't need sweetener

 You need a very good blender for this one too.